yashraj24007/InternLink/SUPABASE_SETUP.md

    npm run dev
    ```

-2. In development mode, you'll see a "Test DB" button in the header
-3. Click it to test your Supabase connection
+2. The application will automatically connect to your Supabase instance

 ## Authentication Flow